Five Good Questions About Water Baptism

 Question #3: Why Should The Christian Submit To Water Baptism?

-Understanding how water baptism is a two-fold object lesson makes it easy to see why Jesus commanded that those won to Him should submit to it (Matthew 28:19).
+Understanding how water baptism is a two-fold object lesson makes it easy to understand why Jesus commanded that those won to Him should submit to it (Matthew 28:19).
 The Bible even says that a Christian can be saved from a guilty conscience toward God only by submitting to water baptism (1st Peter 3:21).
 If the Christian refuses water baptism, he or she will eventually feel guilty about the disobedience (Luke 6:46; John 15:14; James 4:16).

 In the days of the early church, those who believed in Christ as Savior were expected to immediately submit to water baptism (Mark 16:15-16; Acts 2:37-41; 8:12; 8:26-40; 9:17-18; 10:44-49; 16:14-15; 16:25-34; 18:8; 19:1-7).
 Keep in mind that the early Christians had no church buildings, pews, aisles, or altars.
-Therefore, a public water baptism was a profound way for an individual to openly show that he or she was believing in Christ as Savior (Matthew 10:32).
+Therefore, a water baptism in public was a profound way for an individual to openly confess Christ as Savior (Matthew 10:32).
 For that matter, it still is!

 Question #4: What mode of water baptism is correct?